haskelladdict/sconcho/sconcho/doc/manual.rst

   2) Right click on the canvas and in the pop-up menu select **Paste**.
 Sconcho will try to paste a single copy of your selection such that the cell you clicked on will become the upper left hand corner.
-This may fail if there is not enough space or due to the layout (e.g. you can not paste partially over a stitch, such as half of a 2 stitch cable).
+This may fail if there is not enough space available to place the selection or due to the layout (e.g. you can not paste partially over a stitch, such as half of a 2 stitch cable).